cryptojoks/guide-new/guides/fundamentals/en/3-private-keys-basics.md

 Another essential aspect, a single private key can be used to control balances for multiple cryptocurrencies.
 When using such key the wallet apps can automatically locate the balances for all supported cryptocurrencies.

-For instance, when creating the wallet on [Unstoppable wallet](https://unstoppable.money) the user gets a single private key for all cryptocurrencies supported by a wallet.
+For instance, when creating the wallet on [Antofy wallet](https://antofy.money) the user gets a single private key for all cryptocurrencies supported by a wallet.

 The same private key used to control multiple cryptocurrencies, each with its own balance and transactions.